-The Company's interest income could be reduced due to COVID-19.
-In keeping with guidance from regulators, the Company continues to work with COVID-19 affected borrowers to defer their payments, interest, and fees.
+The Company's interest income could be reduced due to COVID-19 should a high volume of loans require a nonaccrual designation.
 While interest and fees continue to accrue to income, through normal GAAP accounting, should eventual credit losses on these deferred payments emerge, the related loans would be placed on nonaccrual status and interest income and fees accrued would be reversed.
 In such a scenario, interest income in future periods could be negatively impacted.
-As of December 31, 2020, the Company carried \$0.7 million of accrued interest income and fees on outstanding deferrals made to COVID-19 affected borrowers.
 At this time, the Company is unable to project the materiality of such an impact on future deferrals to COVID-19 affected borrowers, but recognizes the breadth of the economic impact may affect its borrowers' ability to repay in future periods.